-Another 63 words(4 lines of text) are included under the topic Early Popp Notables in all our PDF Extended History products and printed products wherever possible.
+More information is included under the topic Early Popp Notables in all our PDF Extended History products and printed products wherever possible.

 ^ Filby, P. William, Meyer, Mary K., Passenger and immigration lists index : a guide to published arrival records of about 500,000 passengers who came to the United States and Canada in the seventeenth, eighteenth, and nineteenth centuries.
 1982-1985 Cumulated Supplements in Four Volumes Detroit, Mich. : Gale Research Co., 1985, Print (ISBN 0-8103-1795-8)